joseaguardia/htb/README.md

 # htb
-Hack the Box in docker
+Kali to play with Hack the Box but in docker